By Zach Lazzari

 Stalking antelope is a process loaded with anticipation.
 The visibility makes it very exciting but difficult to get within a good shooting distance at the same time.
 Limber up before the hunt by stretching and working on your core muscles.
 Crawling and sliding forward on your stomach is not uncommon when the landscape offers little in the way of breaks and natural features to aid a stalk.

 Another major asset during antelope season is confident and consistent shooting capabilities.
 Accuracy is critical as pronghorn offer a smaller target than a deer or elk.
 The ability to shoot comfortably out to 300 yards is ideal.

 Antelope hunts are typically out in the open so plan accordingly and watch the weather forecast.
 Wear light, breathable layers when the sun is high and hot and always carry plenty of water.
 Even during rifle season, the weather can be fairly hot on the grasslands.
 But bring a versatile layering system – the weather here can turn 180 degrees very quickly.

 Antelope bucks are notoriously difficult to field judge.
 Hunting alongside experienced guides who can accurately evaluate bucks and plan strategic stalks is a major advantage, especially while seeking a big buck.
 What’s more, we have exclusive access to our ranches, where access to good numbers of unpressured antelope creates a target rich environment.
 With plenty of opportunities for stalks, this makes for a very exciting hunt!

 To learn more about guided antelope hunts with Table Mountain Outfitters, please take a few minutes to review the information on our antelope hunting page.
+We are now booking for the 2022 season.
 For availability and other details, we’d encourage you to contact us.
 We’d love to help you plan a great Wyoming hunt!